Blog

 According to Klipp, currently marked LDTs (on the market before May 6, 2024) must comply with stages 1 and 2 of the FDA’s five-stage phaseout policy as the administration moves from general enforcement discretion to greater oversight over the next four years.
 After the four-

-Here are the five stages that all medical labs need to be aware of (source: Laboratory Developed Tests - Phaseout Policy).
+Here are the five stages that all clinical labs must be aware of (source: Laboratory Developed Tests - Phaseout Policy).

-- Stage 1: Beginning on May 6, 2025, which is 1 year after the publication date of the final LDT rule, the FDA will expect compliance with medical device reporting (MDR) requirements, correction/removal reporting requirements, and quality system (QS) requirements regarding complaint files.
+- Stage 1: Beginning on May 6, 2025, the FDA will expect compliance with medical device reporting (MDR) requirements, correction/removal reporting requirements, and quality system (QS) requirements regarding complaint files.

-- Stage 2: Beginning on May 6, 2026, which is 2 years after the publication date of the final LDT rule, the FDA will expect compliance with requirements not covered during other stages of the phaseout policy, including registration and listing requirements, labeling requirements, and investigational use requirements.
+- Stage 2: Beginning on May 6, 2026, the FDA will expect compliance with requirements not covered during other stages of the phaseout policy, including registration and listing requirements, labeling requirements, and investigational use requirements.

-- Stage 3: Beginning on May 6, 2027, which is 3 years after the publication date of the final LDT rule, the FDA will expect compliance with QS requirements (other than requirements regarding complaint files which are already addressed in stage 1).
+- Stage 3: Beginning on May 6, 2027, the FDA will expect compliance with QS requirements (other than requirements regarding complaint files already addressed in stage 1).

-- Stage 4: Beginning on November 6, 2027, which is 3½ years after the publication date of the final LDT rule, the FDA will expect compliance with premarket review requirements for high-risk IVDs offered as LDTs (IVDs that may be classified into class III or that are subject to licensure under section 351 of the Public Health Service Act), unless a premarket submission has been received by the beginning of this stage in which case FDA intends to continue to exercise enforcement discretion for the pendency of its review.
+- Stage 4: Beginning on November 6, 2027, the FDA will expect compliance with premarket review requirements for high-risk IVDs offered as LDTs (IVDs that may be classified into class III or that are subject to licensure under section 351 of the Public Health Service Act), unless a premarket submission has been received by the beginning of this stage in which case FDA intends to continue to exercise enforcement discretion for the pendency of its review.

-- Stage 5: Beginning on May 6, 2028, which is 4 years after the publication date of the final LDT rule, the FDA will expect compliance with premarket review requirements for moderate-risk and low-risk IVDs offered as LDTs (that require premarket submissions), unless a premarket submission has been received by the beginning of this stage in which case FDA intends to continue to exercise enforcement discretion for the pendency of its review.
+- Stage 5: Beginning on May 6, 2028, the FDA will expect compliance with premarket review requirements for moderate-risk and low-risk IVDs offered as LDTs that require premarket submissions, unless a premarket submission has been received by the beginning of this stage in which case FDA intends to continue to exercise enforcement discretion for the pendency of its review.

 Based on expert interpretation from industry experts, the FDA now considers a test on a human sample that produces an individually identifiable result to be the definition of a laboratory-developed test.